 ROI can be defined as anything that is earned as a return on an investment.
 If a software program is thought of as an investment, and everyone uses this software, then the returns will be huge.
 However, if the return on investment is much smaller, then the amount of security available will also be less.

 SDL for Agile is one way that Microsoft has been able to incorporate major security upgrades.
 This simply makes it much more difficult for any hacker or virus to get through the system.
 A company simply receives information and begins to work towards different ways in which a virus can be prevented from infiltrating their software system.

 There are three different data classification levels that need to be addressed before any major information is given out within an application.
 Such verification includes Level One, Level Two and Level Three.

 Level one is simply the different actions that all applications use.
 Level two incorporates all applications that involve assets.
-This includes applications that may handle or be around finances.
+This includes applications that may handle finances.
 Level three includes medical information, high-level intellectual property information and extremely sensitive financial information.
 This last level is the one that requires the highest form of software security.

 All of these various security precautions should be understood and implemented on a daily basis.
 It should be understood that there are three very different levels of security.
 The first level is the easiest to take care of.
 The second level is much more important in terms of data.
 Level three is the one where the types of data cannot be leaked under any circumstances.

 There are several different types of software security as well.
 Prevention protocols and data validation is of utter importance.